GeekHaven/Geekhaven2015-2016/classes.md

 All the upcoming classes conducted by GeekHaven is listed here

 ###Web Development
-* 30 Agust 2015 - Introduction to Web development
+* 30 August 2015 - Introduction to Web development

 ###Competetive Programming
-* 27 Agust 2015 - Introduction to competetive programming
+* 27 August 2015 - Introduction to competetive programming
+* 29 August 2015 - Range queries

 ###FOSS
-* 30 Agust 2015 - Introduction to Linux
+* 30 August 2015 - Introduction to Linux

 ###Networking